AgahCS/Automated-ELK-Stack-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jumpbox provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Personal Public IP
+- Home Public IP

 Machines within the network can only be accessed by Jumpbox.

-- Which machine did you allow to access your ELK VM?
-What was its IP address?
-The only machine that was allowed access to the 'Elk-VM' is the Jumpbox-Provisioner machine(10.0.0.4) and with the personal Public IP through port 5601.
+-The only machine that was allowed access to the 'Elk-VM' is the Jumpbox-Provisioner machine(10.0.0.4) and with the Home Public IP through port 5601.

 A summary of the access policies in place can be found in the table below.